 WAC 180-51-050 defines high school credit as:

-- Successful completion of courses taught to the state’s essential academic learning requirements (learning standards), as defined by written district policy; or,
+- Successful completion of courses taught to the state’s learning standards, as defined by written district policy; or,

-- Satisfactory demonstration of student proficiency/competency of the state’s essential academic learning requirements, as defined by written district policy.
+- Satisfactory demonstration of student proficiency/competency of the state’s learning standards, as defined by written district policy.

-The state's essential academic learning standards for English are the Common Core State Standards in English Language Arts, adopted in July 2011.
-Students will be assessed on the 2005 State Learning Standards in Reading, Writing, and Communication, through the 2013-2014 school year; starting in 2014-2015, students will be assessed on the Common Core State Standards in English Language Arts.
+The state's learning standards for English are the Common Core State Standards in English Language Arts, adopted in July 2011.

 High school credit can be awarded for work that is at an academic level of ninth grade or higher.